Ballal65/data-modeling-concepts/Data Modeling Concepts/Chapter 1: Cumulative Table Design/readme.md

 ## How `season_stats` and `current_season` Facilitate Cumulation
 1. Historical Data Preservation:
   - season_stats ensures a player’s performance metrics are aggregated across seasons into a single column, reducing the need for computationally expensive joins on historical tables.
   - This structure is particularly beneficial for time-series analysis, enabling easy access to trends, such as performance improvements or declines.

-Sequential Updates:
+2. Sequential Updates:

-2. The current_season column allows the cumulative process to identify the latest season's data (today) and merge it with the historical data (yesterday).
+  - The current_season column allows the cumulative process to identify the latest season's data (today) and merge it with the historical data (yesterday).
   - This sequential design ensures no data is lost and simplifies backfilling operations.

 3. Flexible Querying:
 - Analysts can extract detailed season-by-season performance or aggregate statistics (e.g., total points scored over a career) directly from the season_stats array, making querying efficient and scalable.

+## Try it yourself